 - 2 tbsp fresh rosemary minced

-- Once boiling, add the noodles and cook until al dente (almost tender, but cooked through).
+Once boiling, add the noodles and cook until al dente (almost tender, but cooked through).

-- Place the seasoned chicken into the hot oil and cook until well-browned and cooked through, about 4-6 minutes per side.
+Place the seasoned chicken into the hot oil and cook until well-browned and cooked through, about 4-6 minutes per side.
 Remove from heat and chop or shred into bite-size pieces, reserving the oil from the pan.
 Set the chicken aside.

-- Add half of the milk, the cream, and the rosemary and stir to combine.
+Add the chicken, and stir to combine.

 7 thoughts on “Goat Cheese Chicken Pasta | Creamy And Flavorful”